 Ohio law allows Port Authorities to issue revenue bonds for economic development purposes.
-The Heath-Newark-Licking County Port Authority is able and willing to be a partner in such financings having signed over $1.03 billion in financings since it’s first one in 2002.
+The Heath-Newark-Licking County Port Authority is able and willing to be a partner in such financings having signed over $1.04 billion in total financings.
 Contact the Port Authority to initiate discussions.

 The Port Authority can serve as the conduit for financing of certain private, job-creating projects.
 The advantages of such financings are sales tax exemption on building materials and a slightly lower interest rate.
 Under certain circumstances, the debt may even be eligible for tax exempt status.
 The Port Authority seeks to monetize a portion of the savings for infrastructure investments.

 Over $12.4 million has been converted to local infrastructure investment through this initiative.

 Up to $10 million a year in Port Authority capacity for bank-qualified debt is available for non-profit capital projects.
 The debt, usually held by a single lending institution, can be at a negotiated rate and terms while taking advantage of tax exempt status.
 State law changes make this financing vehicle even more attractive for non-profits.

 The Port Authority is uniquely positioned to issue debt for multi-jurisdictional projects.
 When two or more governmental entities are providing a revenue stream to a project or, in the case of pooled bonds, providing multiple sources of revenue, a port authority is often seen as a logical issuer.

 » Conduit Financing For Non-Profits and Intergovernmental Projects